MicrosoftDocs/OfficeDocs-Support/SharePoint/SharePointOnline/diagnostics/sharepoint-and-onedrive-diagnostics.md

 7.	**Site collection deletion**.
 Diagnose issues that may occur during the deletion of a site.
 8.	**Modernization**.
 Evaluates whether a view can be rendered in Modern mode.
 9.	**Access denied to a site or the web**.
 Diagnose permission-related issues when accessing a site or the web.
 10. **Unable to synchronize OneDrive with a sync client**.
-Validates that the document library is configured properly to allow synchronization of files.
+Validates that the OneDrive library can be synchronized via the sync client.
 11. **Unable to synchornize a SharePoint Document Library with sync client**.
-Validates that the OneDrive library can be synchronized via the sync client.
+Validates that the SharePoint document library is configured properly to allow synchronization of files.

 ### How do I run these diagnostics?